ValerianUrbanski/datepicker/readme.txt

 added :

+// getting by attribute
+datePicker.setDateString(yourDate)=> format must be dd/MM/yyyy OR dd/MM/yyyy HH:mm
+datePicker.getDateString() => return the displayed Date

+// if you inistialize it in the JS via a new DatePicker()

 datePicker.setDate(yourDate)=> format must be dd/MM/yyyy OR dd/MM/yyyy HH:mm
 datePicker.getDate() => return the displayed Date

 attribute readonly makes modifiable only via javascript